JuanPabloDiaz/platzi/readme.md

 # Platzi courses | 2021

-A variety of courses, assigments and many more activities develop using Platzi.com as my main source of information.
+A variety of courses, assigments and many more activities developed using Platzi.com as my main source of information.

 <!-- TABLE OF CONTENTS -->
 <details>